plettj/java-authentication/Assignment_2/README.md

-# Zip 3 - Access Control List - Printer Authentication Lab
+# Full Code - Printer Authentication Lab

-This is the printer authentication lab **Part 3** in Java for DTU course [02239 - Data Security](https://kurser.dtu.dk/course/02239).
+This is the printer authentication lab in Java for DTU course [02239 - Data Security](https://kurser.dtu.dk/course/02239).

 This contains all the final code of our project, implementing: